-Financial planning is probably the last thing that comes to a student’s mind when they seek out college education.
+Financial planning is probably the last thing that comes to students' minds when they seek a college education.
 College life is about finding your passion, designing your career path, and understanding the world you're soon going to join.
-But the lack of financial awareness can lead to decisions that can haunt you for the rest of our life.
+But the lack of financial awareness can lead to decisions that can haunt you for the rest of your life.

 Before we suggest anything, let's first understand the basics of managing financials so that we're on the same page.

-The first and most important step to get a scholarship for college is FAFSA – a financial aid form that you will need to fill out for all colleges.
+The first and most crucial step to getting a college scholarship is FAFSA, which you will need to fill out for all colleges.

 CSS form is an additional one that many private colleges may avail.

-EFC stands for Expected Family Contribution; it’s the measure of one's family financial strength and is a very important component of the FAFSA form.
-It’s an index number used by the college financial staff to measure how much aid you would receive.
-It also takes into account the number of siblings in the college to calculate the equation for expected family contribution.
+EFC stands for Expected Family Contribution; it measures one's family financial strength and is an essential component of the FAFSA form.
+The college financial staff used an index number to estimate how much aid you would receive.
+It also considers the number of siblings in the college to calculate the equation for expected family contribution.

 There are several methods by which students can get college application fee waivers.

-- The College Board's SAT fee waiver – Students who are eligible for College Board's SAT testing fee waiver will also be eligible for college application fee waivers.
-Although this is only possible if your family application falls in income eligibility guidelines, you're applying under low-income student government programs, or you live in public housing that is federally subsidized.
+- The College Board's SAT fee waiver – Students eligible for College Board's SAT testing fee waiver will also be eligible for college application fee waivers.
+Although this is only possible if your family application falls under income eligibility guidelines, you're applying under low-income student government programs or living in public housing that gets federally subsidized.

 - Apply online – Many colleges offer fee waiver applications if you apply online.

-- Visit the school – Some schools also provide application fee waivers if you pay a visit to their college campus.
+- Visit the school – Some schools also provide application fee waivers if you visit their college campus.
 They don't require you to be in financial need.
 The process may be different for every school.

 - Simply Ask for it – If you're a candidate with good test scores and GPA, you can simply ask for a fee waiver.